 Alpine Musk Deer is found between 3,600 to 4,400 meters altitude on forests of snow peaks.
 The antelope is on the verge of extinct due to poaching.
 It is found in the forests of Kedarnath, Valley of Flowers, Uttarkashi and Pithoragarh districts of the state at an altitude of 2,000 to 5000 meters.

 There are 4 species of this antelope.
 Apart from Uttarakhand, this fauna is also found in other Himalayan regions such as Himachal Pradesh, Kashmir, Sikkim.
 Including Southern Tibet, Nepal, and Bhutan.

 Habitat Behavior Of The Kasturi Mirgh

-The color of the Musk Deer is brown on which dark yellow spots are found.
+The colour of the Musk Deer is brown on which dark yellow spots are found.
 It has four hoofs in one leg.
 The male deer tail is short and hairless.
 Their height is about 20 inches and weighs 10 to 20 kg.
 The average age of this antelope is 20 years.

 This antelope never allows other antelope to enter in its area (Only female antelope is allowed).
 It does not leave its habitat even in cold weather.
 The memory power of this creature is very strong.

 The state government also took some initiative to save Alpine Musk Deer and established the following centres.

 Kedarnath Wildlife Sanctuary